JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

 History:

+2025-01-13  DF7BE  Now running on MacOS by using shell script.
-2025-11-13  DF7BE  Also instruction for LINUXMint
+2025-01-13  DF7BE  Also instruction for LINUXMint
 2025-01-07  DF7BE  First tries with MacOS
 2025-01-03  DF7BE  LINUX now running, continue with MacOS 2025-01-02  DF7BE  Error on LINUX need to be fixed